-If your septic system starts to emit a foul odor, a vivid green grass starts appearing anywhere near your system, or anything unusual, do not hesitate to your service provider.
+If your septic system starts to emit a foul odor, vivid green grass starts appearing anywhere near your system, or anything unusual, do not hesitate to your service provider.
 Likewise, there are two types to inspect the septic system.
 These are visual and full.

 - Visual inspection requires the flushing of toilets and letting the faucets run for a few minutes.
 This is conducted to see if there are any possible leakages as well as other issues.

 - Full inspection is conducted in a more meticulous way.
-This is conducted by checking the inside of the tank to determine the water level if there is any possible leakage or any overloading.
+This is conducted by checking the inside of the tank to determine the water level and if there is any possible leakage or overloading.

 Quality Service Provider

 Clients must coordinate with a professional, qualified, and well-experienced service provider upon the installation and/or maintenance of their septic systems.
 May the septic system be commercial or residential, it is essential that they are well-maintained.
-Any situation in which you think your septic system may be compromised, immediately contact your service provider.
+In any situation in which you think your septic system may be compromised, immediately contact your service provider.
 You cannot risk any type of contamination.
 Neither are you too sure if your septic system is still properly maintained especially with the smallest details.

 Welcome to Greater Houston Septic Tank & Sewer Experts!
 We conduct both visual and full inspection of our clients’ septic systems to thoroughly examine any possible issues that may arise.
 We ensure to eradicate any potential problems.
 Prevention is always a better option.
 Moreover, we do not overlook to ask our clients for the diagrams of their septic systems so we could do our job better, easier, and more efficiently.